 What causes the otherwise harmless candida yeast to proliferate into infections invading the skin, mouth, throat, esophagus and vagina- not to mention invasive infections that infect the blood, heart, brain, eyes, bones and elsewhere?
 (1)

 The answer to this question oftentimes lies within the gut, where our immune responses are highly regulated.
-Chronic inflammation in the gut disrupts the balance of flora, allowing otherwise harmless candida fungi to proliferate into candidiasis.
+Chronic inflammation in the gut disrupts the balance of flora, allowing otherwise harmless candida to proliferate into candidiasis.
 If we have enough, our good bacteria will keep the bad bacteria in check so that it remains harmless.

 There are various contributing factors that can disrupt the balance of flora, setting the stage for otherwise harmless fungi and bacteria to run rampant.